 Network Performance Monitoring is a powerful tool for zeroing in on the source of network issues.
 Use TCP retransmit count to quickly identify connectivity issues in your network.
 In a Kubernetes cluster, for example, where containers are constrained only in their CPU and memory usage, a single container can saturate the network.
 In a few clicks, you can drill down to the container image that is consuming the most network throughput, and pivot directly to logs or request traces from that service to help identify the root cause.

 Flow analytics is a powerful way of drilling down into not just the metrics describing network communication, but the topology of the network as well.
 By aggregating all of the flows between objects, Datadog can display network traffic on a directed graph.
 Using tags, you can visualize network topology by service, Kubernetes deployment, Docker image, Chef role, AWS security group, or any other lens.

 Traditionally, network-level visibility has come with a performance cost—monitoring the flow of packets can chew up significant CPU resources.
 Datadog’s Network Performance Monitoring is built on eBPF, which enables detailed visibility into network flows with extremely low overhead.
 So you can get unprecedented visibility into your network connections in any environment, without the performance trade-offs.

 Network observability for the cloud age

-If you’re already using Datadog to monitor your applications and infrastructure, you can request beta access to Network Performance Monitoring using this form.
-If you don’t yet have a Datadog account, you can sign up for a full-featured trial of the Datadog platform here.
+If you’re already using Datadog to monitor your applications and infrastructure, you can enable Network Performance Monitoring by following the steps outlined in our documentation.
+If you don’t yet have a Datadog account, sign up for a full-featured trial here.